blakepell/AvalonMudClient/README.md

  - The ability to easy search for community based triggers, aliases and scripts for import.
  - Additional Hash Commands and Lua extensions.
  - Documentation
- - Publish binary for initial alpha release (self contained EXE)
  - Ensure touch screen scrolling is smooth on all termianls and controls.
- - Figure out the best deployment mechanism or subsets of deployment mechanisms.
  - Plugin support for a Dark and Shattered Lands (dsl-mud.org) with a deployment that is completely setup to play from the first run (a custom tailored deployment that just works without a cumbersome setup process for new players).
  - Timers (there is a tick timer built in and some hash commands like alias support a delay flag which is effectivly a one time timer to fire a command after a specified amount of time.

 ### Long Term Road-map

- - The UI is already 4K/high resolution friendly.
-Provide additional layouts for high resolution monitors that surface more content areas the user can pipe data or import plugins into.
  - Publish this app on the Windows Store free of charge.
- - Use the shared components to start a Xamarin forms project that can be deployed to Android/iOS as well as Avalonia for an OSX deployment.
- - Any controls are of general use and are stable will be abstracted will be housed as their own project so that they can be submitted to NuGet.
-An example of this is the SQLite query control which is in development and can be provided as a general WPF control.
-The control offers the ability to open a sqlite database, see it's schema (tables/views) and then query the data with syntax highlighting for the SQL and a DataGrid for the output (which will have exporting and importing abilities that can be turned on and off).

 ### License